Does your wallet have a sweet tooth?

 Take up another type of residence

 McGill University Traditional Residences provide dormitory-style lodging in two convenient downtown locations: Bishop Mountain Hall (on the slope of the Mount Royal) and Royal Victoria College (downtown).
 All rooms are equipped with desks and include access to a shared bathroom, kitchen and laundry facilities.
 For its part, Concordia University’s historic Grey Nuns Residence is located right downtown and rooms can accommodate one-to-two people, include access to high-speed internet, and have a fridge.
 Hostels provide another low-cost option, and the Auberge de Jeunesse HI Montréal offers both shared and private rooms, and daily activities are organized to allow travellers to discover Montréal.
-For its part, the inviting Gîte du Plateau Mont-Royal has all the amenities and has been known to host concerts and BBQs, while the Alexandrie Hostel in the Gay Village has furnished apartments that can accommodate up to six guests.
+For its part, the inviting Gîte du Plateau Mont-Royal has all the amenities and has been known to host concerts and BBQs, while the Alexandrie Hostel in the LGBTQ+ Village has furnished apartments that can accommodate up to six guests.

 And shopping for all!